The Influence of Muons, Pions, and Trapped Neutrinos on Neutron Star Mergers: Simulation Results

 We now address the distribution of material within ejecta, shown in Figure \ref{fig:mejection}.
-The left column contains histograms of the $Y_{l,e}$ of the ejected material.
+The left column contains histograms of the $Y_{e}$ of the ejected material.
 The top row is for the SFHo EOS and the bottom row is for the DD2 EOS.
-For both unmodified EOSs, there is a peak in $Y_{l,e}$ at lower values $\sim 0.075$, which is expected as the material is neutron rich.
+For both unmodified EOSs, there is a peak in $Y_{e}$ at lower values $\sim 0.075$, which is expected as the material is neutron rich.
 Similar to before, we notice little difference in the ejecta between the unmodified EOS and $+\nu_e$ cases.
-We caution that this may be subject to assumptions in the neutrino treatment \cite{Zappa:2022rpd}.
-The $Y_{l,e}$ distribution is similar to other work that has examined $1.25 \, M_\odot$ equal mass mergers \cite{Bovard:2017mvn}.
-For both EOSs, we notice similar peaks in the $Y_{l,e}$ distributions when including pions and muons.
-Note, the higher $Y_{l,e} \geq 0.35$ content is lower in mass by nearly an order of magnitude, compared to the peak $Y_{l,e}$ ejecta, and sourced from NS atmosphere shed during the inspiral phase that is swept up by the tidal ejecta.
+We caution more robust neutrino treatments beyond leakage schemes (e.g., M1) will adjust ejecta mass properties \cite{Zappa:2022rpd,ng:2024}.
+The $Y_{e}$ distribution is similar to other work that has examined $1.25 \, M_\odot$ equal mass mergers with peak at $Y_{e} \sim 0.05$.
+However, for the SFHo EOS, \citep{Bovard:2017mvn} show a second $Y_{e}$ peak $\sim 0.18$, whereas our results do not.
+For both EOSs, we notice similar peaks in the $Y_{e}$ distributions when including pions and muons.
+Note, the higher $Y_{e} \geq 0.35$ content is lower in mass by nearly an order of magnitude, compared to the peak $Y_{e}$ ejecta, and sourced from NS atmosphere shed during the inspiral phase that is swept up by the tidal ejecta.

 In the middle panels of Figure \ref{fig:mejection}, we display the entropy per baryon of the ejecta ($s$).
-All distributions display a peak $s \sim 10$ kb by$^{-1}$.
+All distributions display a peak $s \sim 10$ $k_\mathrm{B}$ by$^{-1}$.
 For the unmodified EOS and $+ \nu_e$ cases, both EOS show a gradual decline in the entropy profile.
 By contrast, the $+\nu_e + \pi$ and $+\nu_{e,\mu} + \pi + \mu$ cases show steep fall-offs in the $s$ distribution.
 This material is sourced from $\sim 5$ ms after the initial tidal tail is launched.
 Since this material is not as actively shocked as the ejecta from initial contact, we expect lower entropies.
-The minor bump at $s\sim 50$ kb by$^{-1}$ is from the initially shedded atmosphere.
+The minor bump at $s\sim 50$ $k_\mathrm{B}$ by$^{-1}$ is from the initially shedded atmosphere.

 In the right panel, we see the velocity distribution of the ejecta.
 For the similar base EOS and $+ \nu_e$ cases, we note a distribution with velocity peak around $0.15-0.2 c$.
 When compared to the cases that contain pions, we note a narrower velocity distribution, centered at a similar velocity peak.
 The source of this effect is from less initial shock heating in the NSNS remnant, see Figure \ref{fig:temp_vs_nsat}.
 In these cases, the orbital energy that would have been deposited into the fluid kinetic energy is instead sourced into creating pions and muons.
 Moreover, similar to the entropy distribution, this ejecta is less shocked, leading to a slower moving secular drift.
 This slower ejecta is in line with the findings of Ref. \cite{gieg:2024}.